 The Sadlier religion program includes the study of Catholic doctrine and traditions, scripture, social justice, participation in prayer, liturgical worship experiences, instruction in and reception of the sacraments, and service to others.
-Besides a formal Religion class, religion, faith, and prayer are part of all classes.
+Besides a formal Religion class, service, faith, and prayer are part of our values taught at St. John's.
 To build community, Cardinal Krewes (combined teams of students in grades 2-8) gather for a day of activity during Catholic Schools Week.
 To foster virtuous living, a different virtue is emphasized each month.
 Liturgical services are held on Wednesday mornings at 8:15am.
 Middle school students attend a class retreat.
 Eighth grade students attend Pines Camp for a three-day retreat/leadership program.

 Through the MacMillan-McGraw Hill Treasures Reading Series (K-5), students are guided to develop the skills to become avid readers and writers.
 The language arts program is integrated with the reading program and is designed as a tool for improving student competence in writing and speaking and enhancing learning in all subject areas.
 Skill areas taught include: reading, grammar, writing, handwriting, phonics, vocabulary, spelling, listening, and public speaking.

-The Scott Foresman Mathematics (K-2) program provides a sequential development of basic skills, which encourages sound reasoning, logical thinking, and competence in skill areas.
-Grades 3rd through 5th use the Every Day Math program.
-Following sixth grade, some students are selected by the teacher (based on grades, standardized test scores, and work ethic) to take Pre-Algebra in the seventh grade and then Algebra I in the 8th grade.
+The Everyday Math (1-5) program provides a sequential development of basic skills, which encourages sound reasoning, logical thinking, and competence in skill areas.
+Grades 6-8 use McGraw Hill Math.
+Students in middle school (based on grades, standardized test scores, and work ethic) are placed in the appropriate math course.
 Students successfully completing Algebra I receive high school credit for the course.